iofoundry/ontology/core/README.md

 **Value:** the pattern separates a condition that persists from the process that changes that condition.
 Domain ontologies can therefore represent process transitions, required material conditions, and aggregate states such as equipment-ready or acceptable-storage states without treating the state itself as a state-changing event.

-## Classifiers and classification
+### Classifiers and classification

-Core distinguishes **identifying an entity** from **classifying it**.
+Core distinguishes identifying an entity from classifying it.
 A `classifier` is a denoter used to classify entities as instances of a common type, for example a product code, material-grade classifier, equipment-type classifier, or another governed classification scheme.

 Core provides: